eyvindove/git-tips/readme.md

 ```
 $ git fetch

-// -- Fetch all remote
+/* -- Fetch all remote -- */
 $ git fetch --all

+/* -- Before fetching, remove any remote-tracking references that no longer exist on the remote -- */
+$ git fetch --prune
 ```

 ### Push